gwww/pyaml/README.md

 https://github.com/gwww/pyaml

+*Experimental* - This library exists to try out ideas that enhance and make simpler the management and creation of YAML files.
+In particular, large YAML files, often seen when using Home Assistant Lovelace front-end.

 ## Requirements

 - Python 3.6 (or higher)

 ## Description

-Docs are light at this point.
-Take a look a `example/test.yaml` and associated files and at `test/test_pyaml.py`.
+Usage documentation is below.
+More examples beyond what is here is in the `example` directory or in the unit tests in `test/test_pyaml.py`.

 This lib is distinguished from other templating languages in that indentation, crucial in YAML, is preserved on `include`, `eval`, and `exec`

 This uses python's `eval` and `exec` functions.
-Read about security concerns about use of those.
+Google about security concerns around the use of those.
 Since this software is not accessing "unaudited" code the security risk of using `eval` and `exec` is viewed as low.
 Never accept/use Python code without inspecting the code.